Aiven-Open/klaw-docs/docs/HowTo/subscriptions/Request-a-subscription.md

 2. Select the subscribe button available in the bottom right corner.

-3. Select the environment where the Kafka topic is located and available for subscription creation.
+3. Select the environment where the Apache Kafka topic is located and available for subscription creation.

-   - Based on Kafka flavor of the environment, the fields displayed will vary.
+   - Based on Apache Kafka flavor of the environment, the fields displayed will vary.
    - For Aiven for Apache Kafka environment, there are no consumer groups but a Service account has to be specified.